purval1992/python-gtk3-tutorial/toolbutton.rst

   toolbutton = Gtk.ToolButton(label, icon_widget, icon_name)

-The *label* widget defines the string of text to be displayed on the ToolButton.
+The *label* parameter defines the string of text to be displayed on the ToolButton.
 In all circumstances this should be set.
 The *icon_widget* allows a widget such as an :doc:`image` to be added, however can be omitted if not required.
 The *icon_name* allows the name of an icon to be used, which is then loaded from the current theme.
 This may also be omitted if not needed.

 =======
 Methods